PatrickWangHadoop/gitskills/README.md

 # gitskills
-Creating a new branch is quick &    simple.
+Creating a new branch is quick &    simple method.
 123
 234
 345